 In addition, with build 21277, the animation when opening and closing a window has been updated to make the transition a little more smoother.

 As part of the notification improvements, you can now click the app logo in the toast to confirm where the notification is coming from and then clicking the “X” will dismiss it.
 Also, Focus Assist will no longer let users know that the feature has been enabled using an automatic rule through a notification.
 If you prefer the previous behavior, you can change it in the Settings app.

-Also, since build 20221, you’ll now receive a notification when an app requires to start at startup.
+Since build 20221, you can now receive a notification when an app requires to start at startup.

 Windows 10 21H1 includes a new taskbar experience that offers a cleaner, less clutter, and more personalized content tailor on your behavior and based on device signal.
 For example, if you link your Android phone, you’ll see the Your Phone app will be pinned in the taskbar, and if you have an Xbox Live account, then you’ll see the Xbox app.